bytecodealliance/spidermonkey-wasi-embedding/.github/actions/github-release/README.md

 As of the time of this writing there's a few actions floating around which perform github releases but they all tend to have their set of drawbacks.
-Additionally nothing handles deleting releases which we need for our rolling `dev` release.

 To handle all this this action rolls-its-own implementation using the actions/toolkit repository and packages published there.
 These run in a Docker